We do fundamental research in psychology and neuroscience to understand how the mind represents knowledge.

 How do we make sense of words?

-How comes that meaningless strings of written signs or arbitrary sounds are related to concepts?
+How is it that meaningless strings of written signs or arbitrary sounds are related to concepts?
 How do we retrieve and manipulate conceptual knowledge?

-Our research follows a semiotic framework according to which meaning is generated by iconic, indexical and symbolic processes that requires the interaction of memory, language and the sensorimotor system.
+Our research follows a semiotic framework according to which meaning is generated by iconic, indexical, and symbolic processes that require the interaction of memory, language, and the sensorimotor system.

 Consciousness